-- a) every ship twenty metres or more in length, - b) every ship engaged in towing or pushing any vessel or object, other than fishing gear, - c) where the combined length of the ship and any vessel or object towed or pushed by the ship is forty five metres or more in length; or - d) where the length of the vessel or object being towed or pushed by the ship is twenty metres or more in length.
+- 1. every ship twenty metres or more in length, - 2. every ship engaged in towing or pushing any vessel or object, other than fishing gear, - 3. where the combined length of the ship and any vessel or object towed or pushed by the ship is forty five metres or more in length; or - 4. where the length of the vessel or object being towed or pushed by the ship is twenty metres or more in length.